 Of course, if the outdoor plants you’re trying to photograph with your smartphone are planted in pots, you can simply move them around your outdoor space to get the perfect lighting.

-If your goal is to capture beautiful images of your indoor jungle, you may need to add a little light.
+If your goal is to capture beautiful images of your indoor jungle, you may need to add a little light – the right light mind you.
 Obviously, having bright natural light in your space is beneficial to both your plants and your photography, but a little fill light may be necessary.

 If you’re ready to step up your smartphone plant photography game, one of your first steps should be investing in lenses.
 Sure, the lens on your phone’s camera will take great pictures, but you can do so much more by using a clip-on lens.

-One lens, in particular, you might consider for plant photography is the macro lens.
+One lens, in particular, you might consider for plant photography is the Magniband Macro Lens.
 You may have noticed that your images tend to be a bit blurry if you get too close to your subject.
-But with a high-quality macro lens, such as what you can get in this lens kit from Olloclip, you can be sure your close-ups are always in focus.
+But with a high-quality macro lens, such as what you can get with the Moment 10x Macro Lens, you can be sure your close-ups are always in focus.

 If you’re photographing indoor plants with your mobile phone, you may need to add a little extra light.
-Instead of using the harsh flash on your phone’s camera, consider an external light source such as a ring light.
+Instead of using the harsh flash on your phone’s camera, consider an external light source such as a ring light or flash.

 When it comes to smartphone plant photography, you want the sharpest photos possible.
 To accomplish this, most experts recommend using a tripod to eliminate camera shake.
 If you’ve never used a tripod with your mobile phone before, here’s why you should invest in one.

 When it comes to mobile phone plant photography, a basic tripod will suffice.
 This one, the Joby GripTight ONE GorillaPod Tripod, ticks all the boxes without breaking the bank.